DORF (Domain Object Reactive Forms) is a library for Angular, which speeds up the creation of Dynamic Forms.

 In general:

-3. fieldset - optional parameter.
+dorf-form-component - Angular component created by the library consumer to manage the formform - standard HTML element; first place where classes can be set during importing DORF module (form property)fieldset - optional parameter.
 Visible when renderFieldsetAroundFields set to true inside @DorfForm annotation.
 CSS classes for this can be set when importing DORF module (fieldset property).
-This main fieldset doesn’t contain any legend (unlike the fieldset from dorf-group-wrapper)
+This main fieldset doesn’t contain any legend (unlike the fieldset from dorf-group-wrapper)section - HTML element; it is always around dorf-field-wrapper elements.
+When importing DORF

-5. dorf-field-wrapper - DORF component which “wraps” the field context.
-It stores label, field and the error message.
+message.
 It is described in detail later.
-CSS classes for this component can be assigned at many levels, but always with a wrapper property
+CSS classes for this component can be assigned at many levels, but always

-6. dorf-group-wrapper - another DORF component, used when nesting DORF Objects.
-We are not going to use this in this tutorial and CSS classes cannot be assigned directly at its level anyway
+with a wrapper propertydorf-group-wrapper - another DORF component, used when nesting DORF Objects.
+We are not going to use this

-7. dorf-buttons - DORF component for storing form buttons.
+in this tutorial and CSS classes cannot be assigned directly at its level anywaydorf-buttons - DORF component for storing form buttons.
 When importing DORF module, there is renderWithoutButtons property and when it is set to true, dorf-buttons won’t be presented.
-CSS classes cannot be set directly on the component, but later, within its body
+CSS classes cannot

-The content of dorf-field-wrapper looks like this:
+be set directly on the component, but later, within its bodydorf-field-wrapperThe content of dorf-field-wrapper looks like this:

 <dorf-field-wrapper class="wrapper">